 Physical Fitness: What is it?

 Let’s start with a review of the basics.
-Physical fitness refers to overall individual physical condition.
+Physical fitness refers to the overall individual physical condition.
 It is different for each person and can range from extreme illness and near death, to peak performance, like top Olympic and decorated athletes.
 Fitness is an integral part of any sport, whether it be lacrosse, tennis, football, taekwondo, track and field, basketball or anything in between.
 Fitness becomes even more important in competitive sports.
 Coaches should remember that the more physically fit their players are, the better performance they will have.

 Benefits of Physical Conditioning in Athletics